Naming (parliamentary procedure): Process

-In the British House of Commons, the Speaker or one of his or her deputies can initiate the process by proposing a vote on the suspension of a member of the House if the speaker believes that the member has broken the rules of conduct of the House.
+In the British House of Commons, the Speaker or one of their deputies can initiate the process by proposing a vote on the suspension of a member of the House if the speaker believes that the member has broken the rules of conduct of the House.
 Usually this is only done if the member has already been ordered to leave the House (which automatically leads to suspension for the remainder of that day) and refused to do so, or has committed a serious breach of conduct, and carries a suspension of up to five days and the loss of the member's salary during that period.

 The procedure to name members is under Standing Order 44.
 Members can be suspended for the remainder of the day under Standing Order 43 (previously numbered as Standing Order 42) without debate.
 However, if this provision is inadequate, the Speaker or Deputy Speaker declares "I name", followed by the name of the member; and invites the Leader of the House or their deputy to move the motion that the member be removed, and then puts the question to a voice vote:

 The question is that the honourable member be suspended from the services of the House.
 As many as are of that opinion say 'Aye', of the contrary 'No'.

 A division is not normally required since MPs will usually back the speaker's judgement.
 However, when John McDonnell was named by deputy speaker Alan Haselhurst on 15 January 2009 for disturbing the mace, a division was called because George Galloway and other members declared themselves with the Noes.
 A vote on the suspension was not held as no MPs were willing to act as tellers for the Noes.